Hiccups and cancer

 Hiccups are uncontrolled spasms of your diaphragm between normal breaths.
 The diaphragm is the dome shaped muscle under your ribcage.
 Normally, your diaphragm helps to pull air into your lungs by pulling downwards as you breathe in.
 And when you breathe out, your diaphragm pushes upwards.

-But when you hiccup, two things happen
+But when you hiccup, 2 things happen

 - Firstly, your diaphragm contracts and pulls down between your normal breaths, sucking air in